Twelve Ways to Celebrate Writing

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!

 12. Have a Class Blog!
-I have to admit, I've never done this, but I'm planning to start a class blog very soon!
-Imagine the thrill to see your own written work displayed on the internet!
+I must admit, I've never done this before, but I plan to start a class blog very soon!
+Imagine the thrill of seeing your own written work displayed on the internet!
 Wait...
-I know what that's like, and that's why I can't wait to give my students the opportunity to do the same!
+I know what that's like, and that's why I'm eager to give my students the same opportunity!

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!